mattbierner/nu/index.md

 This is an eager operation.
 It may hang in certain cases, such as an infinite stream where every element is accepted.

-'pred' is passed three arguments: an element, its index in 's', and 's'.
+'pred' is passed two arguments: an element and its index in 's'.

     quantifier.every(x -> x < 10, stream.from([0, 1, 2, 3])); // true